Fixed Assets & Materials Management

 - The capitalization policy of Dartmouth College determines the proper classification of costs of $50,000 or more for new construction, renovation, improvement, and maintenance projects.
 This policy has been developed to assist project managers and others with the important task of preparing and monitoring capital budgets and clearly distinguishing between capital and non-capital expenses.

-- Materials Management's primary objective is to determine the most effective material handling practices for disposal or storage of all college property (excluding Real Estate or hazardous materials) in accordance with the College's Disposal Policy.
+- Materials Management's primary objective is to determine the most effective material handling practices for reuse, disposal or storage of all college property (excluding Real Estate or hazardous materials) in accordance with the College's Disposal Policy.

 - Fabricated equipment costing $5,000 or more and having a useful life of one year or more must be recorded in the movable equipment inventory (Fixed Asset System).